Battle of Sidi Bou Zid: Background

 The Allied attempt to capture Tunis, in late 1942 after Operation Torch, had failed, and since the year end a lull had settled on the theatre, as both sides paused to rebuild their strength.
 Hans-Jürgen von Arnim had been given command of the Axis forces defending Tunisia and reinforcements led to the force being named the 5th Panzer Army (5.Panzer-Armee).
 Arnim chose to maintain the initiative gained when the Allies had been driven back the previous year by making spoiling attacks to keep his intentions hidden.

 In January 1943, the German-Italian Panzer Army (Deutsch-Italienische Panzerarmee) commanded by General Erwin Rommel had retreated to the Mareth Line, a line of defensive fortifications near the coastal town of Medenine in southern Tunisia built by the French before the war.
 The Axis forces joined and in the Sidi Bou Zid area there were elements from both armies, among them the 21st Panzer Division of the Afrika Korps, transferred from German-Italian Panzer Army, and the 10th Panzer Division from the 5th Panzer Army.

 Most of Tunisia was under Axis occupation but in November 1942, the Eastern Dorsale of the Atlas Mountains had been captured by the Allies.
-The Eastern Dorsale was held by elements of the inexperienced II US Corps (Lieutenant-General Lloyd Fredendall) and the poorly equipped French XIX Corps (Alphonse Juin).
+The Eastern Dorsale was held by elements of the inexperienced II U.S. Corps (Lieutenant-General Lloyd Fredendall) and the poorly equipped French XIX Corps (Alphonse Juin).
 Fredendall made Tebessa, over 80 mi back, his headquarters and rarely visited the front.
 In the absence of intelligence as to Axis intentions, Fredendall dispersed his forces to cover all eventualities, which left his units too far apart for mutual support.
 At Sidi Bou Zid, he had overruled his divisional commanders and ordered the defensive dispositions without studying the ground.
-Sidi Bou Zid was defended by the 34th US Infantry Division 168th Regimental Combat Team (RCT) (Colonel Thomas Drake) and the tanks of the 1st US Armored Division Combat Command A (CC A).
+Sidi Bou Zid was defended by the 34th U.S. Infantry Division 168th Regimental Combat Team (RCT) (Colonel Thomas Drake) and the tanks of the 1st U.S. Armored Division Combat Command A (CC A).
 Fredendall had caused most of this force to be placed in defensive "islands" on high ground, which risked defeat in detail.

 Rommel was conscious of the danger of an attack by the Allies on the Eastern Dorsale towards the coast, about 60 mi to the east, which could divide the Axis forces and isolate the German-Italian Panzer Army from its line of supply from Tunis.
 On 30 January, Arnim had sent the 21st Panzer Division to attack the Faid Pass, held by the French XIX Corps.
 Fredendall had reacted slowly, and Arnim's troops had overcome fierce French resistance and achieved their objectives while inflicting heavy casualties.